-- (1) When referring to people with disability, always refer to the person first.
-For example: a person who has autism, a person who uses a wheelchair, a person with a mental illness, people with disability. - (2) Speak directly to the person with disability and provide them with all relevant information so they can make informed decisions. - (3) Members should ask the person what assistance they need and seek clarification of their communication capacities. - (4) To establish if a person has a disability or reduced capacity for comprehension, asking questions, or otherwise ascertaining the following information may be useful; - a.
-Does the person identify as having disability?
+- (1) When referring to people with disability, refer to the person first and reference their disability only if necessary. - (2) Speak directly to the person with disability and provide them with all relevant information so they can make informed decisions.

+- (3) Members should ask the person what assistance they need and seek clarification of their communication capacities. - (4) To establish if a person has a disability or reduced capacity for comprehension, asking questions, or otherwise ascertaining the following information may be useful; - a.
+Does the person identify as having a disability?
 If so ask them to provide details such as specific learning or reading difficulties - b.
 Does the person receive Government disability support payments? - c.
 Does the person work or go to school? - d.
 What are the persons living arrangements? - e.
 Can they advise the year they were born and age? (people with cognitive or not directly observable disabilities generally give discrepant responses to these questions).